 What are the Best Finance Jobs at a Corporation?

-The best finance jobs at a corporation, will vary by industry, seniority and compensation.
+The best finance jobs at a corporation vary by industry, seniority, and compensation.
 In this guide we will examine the top finance jobs one can have at a corporation.
-We will look at the typical roles a finance department in a big corporation would have.
+We will look at the typical roles a finance department in a big corporation plays.

 Corporate finance is the area in the financial services sector that deals with how corporations generate funding, how capital structures are built, and how value is added to a company.
 It involves the examination and evaluation of the means by which capital is found and obtained, and how value is translated to shareholders.

 There are a multitude of jobs in the corporate finance world.
 However, there are three that sit at the very top of the hierarchy and that are, therefore, arguably the best corporate finance jobs to aim for.
 The positions include what most people consider the top position in corporate finance – the chief financial officer (CFO).
 Two of the other most sought-after corporate finance jobs are positions that typically report to the CFO.
 The first is that of Management Accountant in the Financial Planning and Analysis (FP&A) department, and the second is the position of Controller.

 Chief Financial Officer

 The CFO serves directly under the chief executive officer (CEO) in a corporate hierarchy and the importance of the position is not to be underestimated.
 Why? – Because the CFO is in charge of the money and money is what fuels the growth of every business.

 For a CFO, relevant work history and experience in managing the financial affairs of a corporation is crucial.
 Education and credentials are of particular importance as well.
 An MBA degree for a CFO is not merely recommended.
 It’s really all but just short of being standard practice and required.
 Chief financial officers are virtually guaranteed to possess some sort of degree in business or economics.